io-project-cyber/Can-D/README.md

 Use this in a legitimate database hosting valuable data or in a dedicated "sensor" server to bait attackers into exfiltrating completely uesless data!

+The tool also inserts an unusually long or complex set of credentials called the "telling" credential.
+If you see this used somewhere else in your network or in a future attack, you'll know this database is stolen and being used - potential attribution!

 >PLANNED: The user can select a minimum password length.

 >PLANNED: The user can provide a list of company usernames that they want included.
 Done to add realism.